This road trip is one of two which took us across Morocco, documented in 4 parts. See more in Part 2, Part 3 and Part 4 of the series.

-This road trip is one of two which took us across Morocco.
-We arranged a driver to take us, 6 people, from Fes to Merzouga, south of the country.
+We arranged a driver to take us, 6 people, from Fes south to Merzouga, the gateway to the Sahara Desert.
 The journey in a Mercedes minivan started at 7:30 am and covered almost 500 km in one day.
-According to Google Map, it predicts 7.5 hrs.
-It actually took 10+ hours including rest stops.
+While Google Maps estimated 7.5 hours, the journey stretched to more than 10 hours with rest stops—a full day of crossing Morocco’s shifting landscapes.

 Our first stop was at Ifrane at 1,665 m (5,463 ft).
 It seemed that this is a popular tourist rest-stop; several vans (like ours) and tour buses were already parked in front of a cafe.
-We got out to stretch our legs and it was surprisingly cold.
+We got out to stretch our legs and it was surprisingly chilly.
 We all ordered a hot chocolate in the cafe and stood around a gas fireplace.

 A satalite view shows how the biome changes from mountains with evergreen forests to rocky mountains with snow and then to desert.